codefresh-io/cap-docs.codefresh.io/_docs/integrations/kubernetes.md

 max-width="100%"
 %}

-You can use this Dashboard to get basic information for your cluster such such as services, pods, deployments etc.
+You can use this Dashboard to get basic information for your cluster such as services, pods, deployments etc.

 {%
   include image.html